Interview taken with Ambika P.

 given supply, demand and availability of opportunities.
 I do think that in a few years from today,

-some Nepalis will return, and many in Nepal Nepal China India
+some Nepalis will return, and many in Nepal will decide to stay put in Nepal and come out only

 Any message to Nepali immigrants?